 The layers also have a common source property, but their contents differ.
-The source of a vector layer always must have a type equal to ol.source.Vector, and the url of the config property must point to a file in a supported format such as GeoJSON, TopoJSON, GML, KML, WKT CRS, OSM, IGC or Esri.
-The source of a tile layer can be any layer source for tile data supported by OpenLayers such as ol.source.OSM or ol.source.BingMaps.
+The source of a vector layer always must have a type equal to ol.source.
+Vector, and the url of the config property must point to a GeoJSON file.
+The source of a tile layer can be any layer source for tile data supported by OpenLayers such as ol.source.OSM or ol.source.
+BingMaps.
 The config object is passed as an argument of the constructor for the specified source, and its properties depend on which source is used; more information can be found in the OpenLayers documentation.